-If Screaming Frog find pages with duplicate Titles, it either means that you need to do some housekeeping and edit your Page Titles so they are all unique and targeting the pages main keyword or your site is producing duplicate HTML content.
-Export the crawl and look at all the pages
+If Screaming Frog finds pages with duplicate Titles, it either means that you need to do some housekeeping and edit your Page Titles so they are all unique and targeting the pages main keyword or your site is producing duplicate HTML content.
+Export the crawl and look at all the pages.

 Repeat the same process with ‘Meta Descriptions’ just to be on the safe side.

 Copyscape is a tool that checks a website’s content for any duplication across the web.
 While this tool is not perfect it is a good place to start.
 By entering a URL into the search bar, Copyscape will check the contents of the page for external duplication across the web.

 If you have a large site the premium version allows you to bulk check up to 10,000 pages.

 Siteliner is a tool that checks a site for internal duplicate content.
 Just put in your URL and the site will give you your internal duplication and a few other useful bits such as page speed.

 The final stage is to use Google to search for duplicated content.
 Even though this is the final stage, whatever you do, do not skip it.
 This is often the most important, even if it is a little hit and miss.
 There is no clear methodical process for this step – it involves skimming through the results and looking for search results that do not fit.